avilaton/gtfseditor/README.md

 You can now run the server using
 ```
-./wsgi.py
+honcho start
 ```
-and open your web browser at `http://localhost:8000`.
+and open your web browser at `http://localhost:5000`.

 Management
 ----------
 A series of database management scripts are accesible from the command line using the `manage.py` script.

 To initialize the database, use
 ```
 $ ./manage.py db upgrade
 ```
 In development mode this will create a file called data-dev.sqlite in the same directory with a DB looking like the one in production.

 Configuration
 -------------
-The main configuration file for the server is located at `server/config.py`.
-It is being ported to `config.py`.
+The main configuration file for the server is located at `config.py`.
+Environment variables can be overriden by writing them inside a .env file at the root level.

 Development